 NEA Big Read is a program of the National Endowment for the Arts in partnership with Arts Midwest.

 Due to the COVID-19 virus, most events will be hosted online.
 Books will be available in Greensboro public libraries, and discussions will be sponsored by several book clubs.
-Details about the activites—including the kick-off event, art contest, and major speaker—can be found at www.aads.uncg.edu beginning September 1, 2020.
+Activities included the kick-off event, art contest, and speaker.

 The AADS program at UNCG is one of 84 organizations nationwide to receive a grant from NEA Big Read, an initiative that aims to bring communities together through sharing a good book.